Anabn357/Python-API-Challange/README.md

 * Part of our expectation in this challenge is that you will use critical thinking skills to understand how and why we're recommending the tools we are.
 What is Citipy for?
 Why would you use it in conjunction with the OpenWeatherMap API?
 How would you do so?

 * In building your script, pay attention to the cities you are using in your query pool.
 Are you getting coverage of the full gamut of latitudes and longitudes?
 Or are you simply choosing 500 cities concentrated in one region of the world?
 Even if you were a geographic genius, simply rattling 500 cities based on your human selection would create a biased dataset.
 Be thinking of how you should counter this.
 (Hint: Consider the full range of latitudes).

+* Once you have computed the linear regression for one chart, the process will be similar for all others.
+As a bonus, try to create a function that will create these charts based on different parameters.

+* Remember that each coordinate will trigger a separate call to the Google API.
+If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.